 International Education Week

 Permanent Residency Info

-Most new international students at UMSL are required to take the English for Academic Purposes (EAP) proficiency exam during orientation.
+New international students at UMSL are required to take the English for Academic Purposes (EAP) proficiency exam during orientation.
 This exam must be completed before students can finalize their course registration at the University.
-Students who miss the exam need to schedule a make-up test before they can finalize course registration.

 The EAP Proficiency Exam measures a student’s English skills as used in academic study.
 The test lasts approximately two hours and has three sections:

 Listening & Note-taking